kitsamho/aws_machine_learning_eng_p1/report-template.md

 Negative scores aren't accepted by Kaggle so I used numpy to transform any negative values to 0

 ### What was the top ranked model that performed?
 The strongest performing model was the model that implemented both new features AND some hyper-parameter optimisation.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
 Some of the continuous variables were skewed - specifically `wind speed`.

 `Temp` and `atemp` looked normally distributed.

 In terms of extra features - I parsed out the date and created separate features for hour, day, month and year.

 ### How much better did your model preform after adding additional features and why do you think that is?
-It improved the model score quite substantially - the validation scores went from -50 (baseline model) to -29 using these extra features.
-By adding more features we increase variance in the data which helps improve model performance as there is more signal to learn from.
+It improved the model score quite substantially.
+By adding more features we increase variance in the data which helps improve model performance as there is more signal for out models to learn from.

 ## Hyper parameter tuning
 ### How much better did your model perform after trying different hyper parameters?
 I tuned three models with one parameter each - NN, GBM and XGB.
-This made for a slightly worse validation score however the MSE when submitted on Kaggle was an improvement on the feature addition alone.
+This made for a slightly worse validation score however the score when submitted on Kaggle was an improvement on the feature addition alone.

 ### If you were given more time with this dataset, where do you think you would spend more time?
 I would have taken some of the stronger performing models and done deeper hyper parameter tuning using a wider range of values.
 Perhaps implement a random search or grid search to do this.

 We could also consider transforming our y variable (count).
 Some possible options would be a log